CSS Inline Layout Module Level 3

 Animation type: discrete

 This is an early draft of a proposal, and might change significantly as design critiques and use cases are registered and various details and interactions with other properties are worked out.
-Do not implement (yet).
+Do not ship (yet).

 The first value specifies the text over edge; the second value specifies the text under edge.
 If only one value is specified, both edges are assigned that same keyword if possible; else text is assumed as the missing value.